 Two directing candidates are admitted each recruiting year depending upon the quality of applicants and availability of assistantship support.
 Enrollment is small to in order to provide student directors with an appropriate number of actors, faculty guidance, and production facilities.
 Because directing students impact and interact with all areas in the School of Theatre, prospective candidates must possess both maturity and directorial credits beyond the classroom or lab theatre level.
 The applicant should possess a substantial professional and/or academic musical theatre background.
 Candidates with dance and choreographic background should also feel encouraged to apply.

-Applications are now being accepted for the 2013 incoming class.
 Interested applicants should send an official undergraduate transcript, resume and a one page letter of intent to the address below.
 The letter of intent should indicate a clear sense of focus or direction, how you believe you will benefit from our training, and what you hope to do with that training.
 The letter of intent should be no more than two pages in length.
-Please have these materials sent to us in order to arrive no later than November 5, 2012.
+The next recruiting cycle will begin in August of 2014 so please check back in July of 2014 for application information.